FINDING A SERIES OR AN AUTHOR:

 Publisher and Titles: Pocket

-This blog entry was revised and updated on 8/15/12 to include a review of the second book in the series, Deadly Descendant.
-That review comes first, followed by an overview of the series world-building and the previously posted review of book 1:
+This post was revised and updated on 7/23/13 to include reviews of the first novella and the third novel in the series: "Pros and Cons" and Rogue Descendant.
+Those reviews appear first, followed by an overview of the series world-building and reviews of novels 1 and 2::

 WORLD-BUILDING

-In this very interesting world, which is set in the Washington, D.C., area, two rival groups of immortals vie for power.
+In this very interesting world, which is set in an alternate Washington, D.C., two rival groups of immortals vie for power.
 Both groups call themselves Liberi Deorum, which is Latin for "children of the gods" because their ancestors were the gods of various cultures.
-One groupthe Olympiansbelieve that they are the master race of the Liberi because they accept only descendants of the Greek gods, whom they believe are far superior to the rest of the theistic panoply.
-The other Liberi group accepts descendants of the gods of any culture.
+One groupthe Olympiansbelieve that they are the master race of the Liberi because they accept only Descendants of the Greek gods, whom they believe are far superior to the rest of the theistic panoply.
+The other Liberi group is much more diverse because it accepts Descendants of the gods of all cultures.

-Each Liberi is marked with a holographic glyph, usually on the hand, which represents the appropriate ancestral god or goddess and can be seen only by another Liberi.
+Each Liberi is marked with a holographic glyph that represents his or her ancestral god or goddess and can be seen only by another Liberi.
 Each Liberi also has a unique magical power that corresponds to his or her godly ancestor.
-The good guys are led by Anderson Kane, an immortal with mysterious powers, and in the first two books, the haughty Olympians are led by the evil Konstantin.
-In essence, Anderson's group believes that the Liberi should use their supernatural powers to help make the world a better place, while the Olympians believe that they should spend their time purifying the ranks of the Liberi, which to them means purging all non-Greek Liberi.
+The good guys are led by Anderson Kane, a powerful immortal (but not a Liberi) with a mysterious personal history.
+In the first two books, the haughty Olympians are led by the evil Konstantin Galanos, whose ancestral god is the fiery Helios.
+In essence, Anderson's group believes that the Liberi should use their supernatural powers to help make the world a better place, while the Olympians believe that they should spend their time purifying the ranks of the Liberi, which to them means purging all Descendants and Liberi who are not Greek in origin.
+"It had always been the Olympian policy under Konstantin that when they discovered a family of Descendants, they would kill them all, except for children under the age of five, who would be raised to believe in the Olympian ideal—and would later be used as lethal weapons against other Liberi."
+(Rogue Descendant, p.
+18)

 Here is a brief explanation of the history of the Descendants, as explained to our heroine: "A long time ago, when the ancient gods were still around, they had children with mortals.
 Before the gods left Earth, they gave each of their children a seed from the Tree of Life.
 This seed made them immortal, and the Liberi thought they were gods themselves as a result.
-The only limitation they hadas far as they knewwas that they couldn't make their own children immortal....What the first Liberi didn't know until too late was that anyone with even a drop of divine bloodin other words, all their children and descendants—could steal their immortality by killing them."
+The only limitation they hadas far as they knewwas that they couldn't make their own children immortal....What the first Liberi didn't know until too late was that anyone with even a drop of divine bloodin other words, all their children and Descendants—could steal their immortality by killing them."
 (Dark Descendant, p.
-41) In other words, if a mortal descendant of the gods steals a seed by killing a Liberi, he or she will achieve immorality by becoming a Liberi.
+41) In other words, if a mortal Descendant of the gods steals a seed by killing a Liberi, he or she will achieve immorality by becoming a Liberi.
+So, a Liberi can be permanently killed only by a Descendant, who then becomes a Liberi.
+If a human or another Liberi kills a Liberi, the death is only temporary, and the dead Liberi will come back to life.
+This life-death-resurrection cycle happens to several Liberi, including the heroine, during the course of the series.

-Both the Olympians and Anderson's Liberi are always on the lookout for descendants and unallied Liberi.
-The Olympians try to coerce the Greek Liberi into joining them, and they generally kill the non-Greek Liberi, whom they believe are weak and worthless.
-Anderson's group tries to save all descendants and Liberi, creating fake personal records to hide them from the Olympians.
+Both the Olympians and Anderson's Liberi are always on the lookout for Descendants and unallied Liberi.
+The Olympians try to coerce Greek Descendants and Liberi into joining them, but they generally kill the non-Greek ones, whom they believe to be weak and worthless.
+Anderson's group tries to save all Descendants and Liberi, creating fake personal records to hide them from the Olympians.

 BOOK 1: Dark Descendant